Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Adaptive Interventions in Healthcare

-Aligned with the definition of AIs, JITAIs are defined according to: (i) the distal outcome(s), i.e., the ultimate goal (typically clinical) of the study, and (ii) the proximal outcome(s), which defines intermediate measures of the distal outcome(s), upon which intervention(s) act.
-However, unlike DTRs–which target the distal outcome and may or may not have an intermediate (proximal) outcome–in JITAIs, proximal outcomes represent the direct and in-the-moment target of the intervention.
-The distal outcome is expected to improve only based on domain knowledge on their relationship with proximal outcomes, but it is not formally included in an optimization problem when optimizing JITAIs.
-A detailed comparison between DTRs and JITAIs is given in~\textsc{Table}~\ref{tab: dtr_ai_diff}.
+In JITAIs, the time between decision points is often too short to capture the (distal) clinical outcome of interest, and they rely on a weak surrogate, i.e., the proximal outcome.
+Unlike DTRs--which target the distal outcome and may or may not have an intermediate (proximal) outcome--in JITAIs, proximal outcomes represent the direct and in-the-moment target of the intervention.
+The distal outcome is expected to improve only based on domain knowledge about its relationship with the proximal outcome, but is not formally included in the optimization problem.
+We refer to Table~\ref{tab: dtr_ai_diff2} for a hand-to-hand comparison between JITAIs and DTRs under the AI framework.

-Typical experimental designs for building JITAIs are represented by \textit{factorial experiments}~\citep{collins2009comparison}, or, most notably, \textit{micro-randomized trials}~\citep[MRTs;][]{klasnja2015microrandomized}.
-In MRTs, individuals are randomized hundreds or thousands of times over the course of the study, and, in a typical multicomponent intervention study, the multiple components can be randomized concurrently, making micro-randomization a form of a sequential factorial design.
-The goal of these trials is to optimize mHealth interventions by assessing the causal effects of each randomized intervention component and evaluating whether the intervention effects vary with time or the individuals' current context.
+Typical experimental designs for building JITAIs are represented by \textit{factorial experiments}~\citep{collins_comparison_2009}, or most notably, \textit{micro-randomized trials} (MRTs)~\citep{klasnja2015microrandomized}.
+In MRTs, individuals are randomized hundreds or thousands of times over the course of the study, and in a typical multicomponent intervention study, the multiple components can be randomized concurrently, making micro-randomization a form of a sequential full factorial design.
+The goal of these trials is to optimize mHealth interventions during the trial while offering a basis to assess the causal effects of each intervention component and to evaluate whether the intervention effects vary with time and/or with the individual contexts.

-To better understand the characteristics and value of MRTs, let us now consider the \textit{DIAMANTE} real-life study involving JITAIs to promote physical activity, with design illustrated in \textsc{Fig}~\ref{fig: mrt-diamante}.